LytrixHD/Komunikasi/README.md

   - [TO DO](#to-do)
   - [Known Issues](#known-issues)

-# Komunikasi Projekt
+# Komunikasi

 Welcome to the Komunikasi Projekt!
 This App will be mainly for task/Group management.
-It stated off as a Idea continued into a schoolprojekt, and finishes as the main Porjekt.
+It stated off as an Idea continued into a schoolprojekt, and finishes as the main Porjekt.

 > Some available accounts: